berkantay/grpc-basics/README.md

 ## Improvements

+### Security

+Authorization could be implemented for secure communication.

 ### Scaling

 From vertical scaling perspective increasing the machine specs would help which application is running.
 From the horizontal perspective a task queue which filled by client request and workers listening on that queue would help us on making concurrent jobs in the application.